ReactiveMongo/reactivemongo-site/releases/0.12/documentation/advanced-topics/aggregation.md

 ### Places examples

-Let consider a collection of different kind of places (e.g. Central Park ...), with their locations indexed using [`2dsphere`](https://docs.mongodb.com/manual/core/2dsphere/#create-a-2dsphere-index).
+Let consider a collection of different kinds of place (e.g. Central Park ...), with their locations indexed using [`2dsphere`](https://docs.mongodb.com/manual/core/2dsphere/#create-a-2dsphere-index).

 This can be setup with the MongoDB shell as follows.